-8.1 Although there is no legal requirement for users of Class 3 mobility vehicles to be insured (even when driving on the public highway), LiveWest highly recommends that owners of all mobility scooters should obtain adequate insurance.
-In certain circumstances, residents might be personally liable for damage to property (including walls, doors, and lifts) or personal injuries caused to other residents whilst using or charging their mobility scooter.
+8.1 Although there is no legal requirement for users of Class 3 mobility vehicles to be insured (even when driving on the public highway), LiveWest highly recommends that owners of all mobility scooters and powered wheelchairs should obtain adequate insurance.
+In certain circumstances, residents might be personally liable for damage to property (including walls, doors and lifts) or personal injuries caused to other residents whilst using or charging their scooter or powered wheelchair.

-9 Maintenance and testing
+9 Maintenance and Testing